 The Alternative Breaks Program allows participants to travel outside of the Tampa Bay area to serve others.
 Each trip focuses on a social issue including cultural preservation, animal rights, domestic violence, education and environmental conservation.

-From working with hurricane victims in Mississippi to engaging in environmental preservation projects in Oregon, University of Tampa students have spent their vacations in service to others.
-Coordinated as the PEACE (People Exploring Active Community Experiences) Alternative Breaks Program, it serves as a branch of the PEACE Volunteer Center at The University of Tampa.
-Committed to immersing students in a variety of cultures and social issues, the Alternative Breaks Program arranges domestic and international service opportunities for University of Tampa students, faculty and staff.
+From working in community development in Peru to engaging in environmental preservation projects in Oregon, University of Tampa students can spend their vacations in service to others.
+The Alternative Breaks Program is a branch of the PEACE Volunteer Center at The University of Tampa, which is committed to immersing students in a variety of cultures and social issues.
+The Alternative Breaks Program arranges a total of 10 domestic and international service opportunities for University of Tampa students, faculty and staff.

-All of the PEACE Alternative Break Programs emphasize the eight components of a quality break experience: strong direct service, orientation, education, training, reflection, reorientation, diversity and are alcohol and drug free.
-During the 2012-2013 academic year, eight Alternative Break trips were coordinated including weekend, winter, spring, international and summer breaks.
+All of the PEACE Alternative Break Programs emphasize the eight components of a quality break experience: strong direct service, orientation, education, training, reflection, reorientation, diversity, and are alcohol and drug free.

 Who We Work With

 Alternative Breaks focus on diverse social and cultural issues, providing students with the opportunity to discover their passions in service.

 In the past, we have worked with agencies focused on: hunger and homelessness, persons with disabilities, children, disaster relief, animal rights, environmental preservation and education.

 It is the mission of the PEACE Alternative Breaks Program to increase volunteerism and the individual's value of service as they work towards becoming active citizens.
 The program provides an opportunity for direct service combined with participant education and reflection.